-This vegan-friendly Slow Cooker Vegetable Masala is a delicious and easy Indian curry that needs 5 minutes of prep work, and 4 – 8 hours to slowly cook through.
+This vegan-friendly Slow Cooker Vegetarian Curry features a creamy Vegetable Masala.
+It’s a delicious and easy Indian curry that needs 5 minutes of prep work, and 4 – 8 hours to slowly cook through.

 A few months back, the husband’s family started gushing about a slow cooker Chicken Tikka Masala recipe they’d been making.
 I won’t lie– I was suspicious.
 Using a slow cooker seemed so… untraditional for a curry.
 And then, I tasted the sauce.
 I was sold.
 Hook, line, and sinker– sold.
 It was AMAZING, and I needed it in my life.
 (But– I wanted it with veggies!)